 School holidays were coming up, and as that is normally the only time we get to travel out of our province, we had to decide on a destination.
 It was then that we realised that it was about time we visited our neighbour, Lesotho.
-Especially since it was much closer than Durban and Cape Town.
+Especially since it was much closer to Johannesburg than Durban and Cape Town.
 We made our plans and waited for the day to arrive.

 On a Wednesday morning, we consulted the GPS on the quickest road to Maseru, and proceeded to drive from Johannesburg to Lesotho on long stretches of quiet roads.
 We passed the Vaal River and small Free State towns like Reitz, Petrus Steyn and Senekal.
 For hundreds of kilometres we saw nothing but dry fields (it was winter), some cattle and a few ostrich.
 Not a garage or a shop or toll gates (thankfully) in sight.